Base UI

 Updating Blocks

 Most Shadcn Blocks require no changes when switching between Radix UI and Base UI.
 The underlying primitives are swapped automatically based on your components.json configuration.
-However there are some breaking changes between Radix UI and Base UI that require updated (base-ui specific) versions of our blocks.

 The asChild prop allows a component to render its children as the root element instead of its default element.
 For example, wrapping a link inside a Button:

-// Radix UI pattern
+// Radix UI pattern (what our blocks use)

 <Button asChild>